 With the understanding of why thank you letters are important, use our top tips to get yours right every time:

-- Know What to Include – a thank you letter should start with genuine thanks for the opportunity to interview, followed up with key highlights about why you are a great fit for the company.
+- Know What to Include – a thank you letter should start with genuine thanks for the opportunity to interview, followed by key highlights about why you are a great fit for the company.
 Don’t forget to include anything that you learned about the company to help you personalize your letter and show your commitment to them as an organization.

 - Use the Letter to Cover Your Errors – many of us come out of an interview and then think of things that we should have included but didn’t.
 Your thank you letter is a wonderful opportunity to include any of these important points, formatted in a way that shows you are the right candidate for the job.